Seven decades of exploring planetary interiors with rotating convection experiments: Introduction

-The unit vector $\hat{\vec{e}}_g$ points in the direction of gravity, e.g. in the spherical radial direction in spherical geometries or in the vertical direction in plane geometries, such as cylinders or annuli; $\hat{\vec{e}}_r$ is the cylindrical radial unit vector perpendicular to the direction of rotation $\hat{\vec{e}}_z$.
+The unit vector $\hat{\vec{e}}_g$ points in the opposite direction of gravity, e.g. opposite to the spherical radial direction in spherical geometries or in the vertical direction in plane geometries, such as cylinders or annuli; $\hat{\vec{e}}_r$ is the cylindrical radial unit vector perpendicular to the direction of rotation $\hat{\vec{e}}_z$.

 These equations are more meaningful in nondimensional form.
 Choosing as reference quantities, the fluid layer thickness $H$, the temperature difference between the hot and cold boundary, in the case of Earth, the inner core boundary (ICB) and core-mantle boundary (CMB), $\Delta$, the free-fall velocity $U_{f\!f}= \sqrt{g\alpha H\Delta }$, and the corresponding time and pressure scales, $H/U_{f\!f}$ and $\rho_m U_{f\!f}^2$, we have: